 - tightness in the throat

-Some of the side effects that can occur with benzoyl peroxide topical may not need medical attention.
-As your body adjusts to the medicine during treatment these side effects may go away.
-Your health care professional may also be able to tell you about ways to reduce or prevent some of these side effects.
-If any of the following side effects continue, are bothersome or if you have any questions about them, check with your health care professional:Less common
+Some side effects of benzoyl peroxide topical may occur that usually do not need medical attention.
+These side effects may go away during treatment as your body adjusts to the medicine.
+Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 - Dryness or peeling of the skin (may occur after a few days)

 - feeling of warmth, mild stinging, and redness of the skin

 Applies to benzoyl peroxide topical: compounding powder, topical bar, topical cream, topical foam, topical gel, topical kit, topical liquid, topical lotion, topical pad, topical soap.

 Very common (10% or more): Peeling, application site erythema